-The five councils that were merged to form the Girl Scout Council of the Nation's Capital were:
+The five councils that were merged to form the Girl Scout Council of the Nation's Capital :

 National Capital Girl Scout Council: In 1924, this council was incorporated under the corporate laws of the State of Virginia as the Girl Scouts of the District of Columbia.
 The name later changed to the National Capital Girl Scout Council.

 Northern Virginia Girl Scout Council: In 1946, the Fairfax County Council of Girl Scouts was formed from lone troops in Fairfax County, VA.
 In 1958, Fairfax County Council of Girl Scouts expanded to include the City of Falls Church, VA, and the Quantico Marine Corps base schools.
-At this time, the council was named the Northern Virginia Girl Scout Council.
+At that time, the council was renamed the Northern Virginia Girl Scout Council.

-The merger that built GSCNC was very carefully crafted with full consideration given to all the councils and lone troops that were to merge.
-Prior to the merger, there was a year-long study made by a group composed of both GSUSA and the local councils.
+The 1963 merger that built the core of GSCNC and the 2009 merger of the former Shawnee GS Council were very carefully crafted with full consideration given to all the councils and lone troops that were to merge.
+Prior to the mergers, there were a year-long studies made by a groups composed of both GSUSA and the local councils.
 Under consideration was the real need of delivering the required services to girls so that all the girls could benefit from a strong and diverse program.

 The recommendation to replace the existing five councils and the lone troops in the Washington metropolitan area with one council was arrived at largely from the fact that a larger, united council affords unified direction and consequently greater flexibility in managing the total pool of talents, facilities and funds available to Girl Scouting in the area.
 These findings were well supported by documents of the study.